Local players set to tee off at state tournament

-Galveston County is well represented as round one of the University Scholastic League Class 6A State Championship golf tournament gets under way Monday at Legacy Hills Golf Club in Georgetown.
+Galveston County is well represented as round one of the University Interscholastic League Class 6A State Championship golf tournament gets under way Monday at Legacy Hills Golf Club in Georgetown.

 For the Clear Falls Knights, this is both a first and a last.
 Players Preston Holmes, Christian Hernandez, Ethan Dahl, Mick Foley and Curtis Cameron make up the first team to represent their school in the state final in the history of the golf program.
 Coach David Ward is wrapping up his career as the only coach for that program, which has steadily improved over time.